octree-labs/octree/README.md

 # Octree

 - If you find a security bug, please email basil@useoctree.online
-- IF you want to self-host, please reach out to basil@useoctree.online
+- If you want to self-host, please reach out to basil@useoctree.online